surendergupta/AI-Safety-Incident-Log-Service/Readme.md

 ## Design Decisions & Challenges

 - Validation: Used Joi for strict input validation to prevent bad data.
-- Logging: Winston logs all API calls and errors into a separate logs/ folder.
 - Error Handling: Custom ApiError class ensures structured error responses.
 - Scalability: MongoDB was chosen for flexible document storage.